dsc-courses/bigdata-2023-sp/syllabus.md

 ## Grading

 - **HW:** There will be 5 graded HWs (including the final project).
 The HW will be in the form of Jupyter Notebooks / NBGrader assignments.
+Each HW will be graded on the scale of 0-100.
+HW with lowest grade will be dropped
 - **Quizes:** There will be quizzes every week.
 Quizzes will be on Canvas.
 Please see course schedule for more details.
+Each quiz will be graded on a scale of 0 to 100, the bottom two grades will be dropped
 - **Final:** A final 2 hour exam (3 hour for students that need 50% additional time) will take place in person at the end of the quarter.
 - **Final Grade** will be HW(40%) + Quizes(30%) + Final(30%)
 - **Grading scale**